Aeprox/ESPLogger/src/thingspeak/thingspeak_EN.md

 ```
 Maximum of fields allowed by thingspeak API is 8.<br />

 * callback: This function is called after the data has been sent.
-It has a boolean as parameter, indicating wether or not a reply was received. <br />
+It has 2 parameters: a  boolean indicating wether or not a reply was received, and a string containing the http status code received. <br />

 ####Returns